NordVPN Officially Launches Its File Encryption Tool NordLocker

 "Nearly all files contain bits of sensitive information.
 You wouldn't want yours end up in the wrong hands and get them exploited in malicious ways.
 And that makes your files worth protecting," says NordVPN's Ruby Gonzalez.

 A free version of NordLocker gives users 5GB of encrypted data.
 Premium users can encrypt unlimited amounts of data.
-Visit nordlocker.com for more information.
+Visit "nofollow" >nordlocker.com for more information.

 ABOUT NORDVPN